dansanderson/mega65-welcome-guide/hardware-issues.md

 Some owners reported that a floppy disk inserted into the disk drive gets stuck when ejected with the eject button.
 I did not personally encounter this issue, but others reported success repairing this issue by tightening or loosening screws, similar to the other case fit fixes.

 See [Issue: Floppy drive eject button and/or inserting floppy disk stuck](https://files.mega65.org?ar=760a45f3-6c72-46c1-8534-59baad2661a0) for more advice.

-## C64 cartridge and peripheral compatibility

-It is a known issue that not all Commodore 64 cartridges and peripherals work with the current MEGA65 hardware and ROM.
-The development team is working continuously to improve compatibility over time, well beyond the known-limited C64 compatibility of the original C65 prototype.

-Join the `#compatibility` channel on the Discord to discuss any compatibility issues you have found!

 ## Boot failures with blinking blue LED lights